jerislandys/polls-app/backend/README.md

-# MERN Shopping List
+# Polls App

-> Shopping list app built with the MERN stack along with Redux for state management, Reactstrap and react-transition-group.
+> Polls App with Redux for state management, Reactstrap and react-transition-group.

 ## Quick Start